GreenBeanio/Garrett-s-General-Software-Licenses/Terms.md

 Any contributor to this project automatically agrees irrevocably and perpetually to license their contribution and copyrighted material under the current license of this project at time of contribution.

 Any changes to the license are not retroactive and will only affect future releases and contributions.
-All previous contributions are still available under the license the contributor and copyright owner agreed to at the time of contributions.
+All previous contributions are still available under the license the contributor and/or copyright owner agreed to at the time of contributions.

 Only those provisions marked above as being included, or contained, in this license are included in this license.
 All provisions not marked above as being included, or contained, are to be disregarded from this license.

+In the event that you violate the provisions of this license you terminate **all** rights and grants to this project under this license.
+However, this license can be reinstated to you with discretion from the copyright owners if your violation was accidental and repaired promptly.
+In the event the violation was not accidental legal action may be taken upon you at the discretion of the copyright holders.

 ## Provisions